Timezone differences

 Here’s a step-by-step guide on how you can execute your response plan.

-Step 1: Identify severity levels – Define severity levels based on the potential impact it has on the application users.
+Step 1: Identify severity levels – Define severity levels based on the potential impact it have on the application users.
 For example, classify issues as Critical, High, Medium, and Low based on their severity and priority.

 • Critical issues require immediate attention, and resolution should be prioritised.